How To Clean Scale From Brazed Plate Heat Exchangers

-Scalebreak® quickly removes deposits like lime, scale and rust that otherwise drastically reduce efficiency, increase expenses and damage to vital components.
+Scalebreak® quickly removes deposits like lime, scale, and rust that otherwise drastically reduce efficiency, increase expenses, and damage vital components.

 Welcome to the sixth installation of Cleaning With ScaleBreak®.
-This time we are outlining the steps for cleaning brazed plate and gasketed heat exchangers with ScaleBreak.
+This time we are outlining the steps for cleaning brazed plate and gasket heat exchangers with ScaleBreak.

-When cleaning a brazed plate or gasketed plate heat exchanger you will first need to visit our calculation tool at www.goodway.com/resources/calculators#!/heat-exchanger so you know the proper amount of ScaleBreak® needed and how long to perform the circulation.
+When cleaning a brazed plate or gasket plate heat exchanger, you will first need to visit our calculation tool at www.goodway.com/resources/calculators#!/heat-exchanger so you know the proper amount of ScaleBreak® needed and how long to perform the circulation.
 The information in the calculation tool allows you to adjust the amount of ScaleBreak needed based on the sizes of your exchanger.

 - Isolate the heat exchanger from the system by closing the supply and return water valves.

 - Position a ball valve on the low point of the heat exchanger.
-This valve will function as your entry point for your ScaleBreak cleaning and can be closed to prevent backflow.
+This valve will be your entry point for your ScaleBreak cleaning and can be closed to prevent backflow.

 - Attach your circulation hoses so you are pumping into the bottom of the heat exchanger and returning the fluid out the top.

-- Your exit point on top needs to be at the highest point of the exchanger.
+- Your exit point on top must be at the exchanger's highest point.
 If the exit point is lower than the top of the plate pack, position the hose at a higher point.
-This action will insure the entire plate pack is flooded and ScaleBreak comes in contact with all the interior wetted surfaces.
-It will also insure upper interior areas do not become air bound with CO2 or foaming resulting from the cleaning.
+This action will ensure the entire plate pack is flooded and ScaleBreak comes in contact with all the interior wetted surfaces.
+It will also ensure upper interior areas do not become air-bound with CO2 or foaming resulting from the cleaning.

 - Fill your exchanger with water and perform a hydrostatic test by turning your pump on and circulating the water.
 This action assures the exchanger is isolated and none of the ScaleBreak will be needlessly lost.